Introduction

 Sarah thought she'd done everything right.
 She'd picked a female voice (friendly, right?) and written some custom greetings.
 But here's what she didn't know: AI receptionist customization goes about ten layers deeper than choosing between "Mike" and "Michelle" voices.

 Most business owners think customization means picking male or female, maybe professional or casual.
 The reality?
-Modern AI receptionists offer voice characteristics, personality sliders, brand tone mapping, custom response templates, and dynamic personalization variables that transform generic AI into something that actually sounds like your business.
+Modern voice AI receptionists offer voice characteristics, personality sliders, brand tone mapping, custom response templates, and dynamic personalization variables that transform generic AI into something that actually sounds like your business.

 Here's exactly how to customize AI to sound like your team, not a robot.